Grey-headed Flying-fox

 There were a few records of the Grey-headed Flying-fox in Victoria between 1884 to 1986 but in 1986 there was a very significant increase in numbers with about 100 animals setting up camp in Melbourne which has now turned into an established year round population.
 The heating up of Melbourne’s environment due to more concrete and bricks may have created a heat island effect which has favoured the establishment of this sub-tropical species in Melbourne (SWIFFT video conference Oct 2012).

 Declines in Grey-headed Flying-foxes have occurred since the 1920’s (Ratcliffe 1931) and are linked to clearing for agriculture (Richards & Hall 1998).
 There has been a reported loss of 35% in the 1992 -2002 decade (Martin & McIlwee 2002).
-Loss of native vegetation across its range and increased human habitation has increased pressure on this species to forage in cultivated landscapes with orchards, parks and domestic fruit trees.
-The clash between this species and humans is exacerbated by non-flowering of native species due to drought or loss of nectar (Richards & Hall 1998).
+Loss of native vegetation through land clearing and logging across its range and increased human habitation has increased pressure on this species to forage in cultivated landscapes with orchards, parks and domestic fruit trees.
+The occasional "clash" between this species and humans is often due to starvation.
+Non-flowering of native species due to drought or loss of nectar can further exacerbate the situation (Richards & Hall 1998).

 Outside of Victoria the culling of animals in orchards is a contributing factor to the decline of populations.
 At least 240,000 individuals could have been culled between Sydney and Queensland from 1986-1992 (Wahl 1994).
 Young will often starve under these circumstances if the mother is shot and doesn’t return to suckle the young at the roost site (Strahan 1995).
 In 2003-2004, the Australian Government ruled that in any of the participating states, shooting of Flying-foxes on orchards may occur, but only in accordance with the guidelines for the permits or licenses necessary (DEH 2003).
 This ruled that the total number killed in the 2003-2004 season would not exceed 1.5% of the lowest agreed national population estimate for the species (DEH 2003).
 This was deemed to be an acceptable culling level that would not jeopardize the recovery of the species.
 This figure undergoes review on an annual basis in order to maintain populations at a sustainable level (DEH 2003).